buhrmi/buhrmi/README.md

+## Welcome to the Shitcoin Society

-Welcome, I'm buhrmi, the founder and CEO of the Shitcoin Society.
+Hi there, I'm buhrmi, the founder and CEO of the Shitcoin Society.

 Here at the Shitcoin Society we offer bespoke blockchain development and integration services.